 Like all our cover stories, this one too needs to be read several times—till you have internalised some of the powerful perspectives the author shares.
 The real joy begins when you apply the wisdom offered and see tangible results.
 I invite you to think of the tips in this issue as manure for the flowers of your relationship.
 Don’t forget to share your stories with us, once they bloom.

-Read the preview of the May 2012 cover story » The most powerful relationship advice ever!
+Read the May 2012 cover story here » The most powerful relationship advice ever!